 Finland does not belong to free economic zones, however, there is a range of requirements and conditions under which a company may rely on considerable advantages and benefits.
+To deliver banking and insurance services and to form the venture capital investment funds, the relevant license shall be required.

 In 2015, the country found itself among the top ten world countries in the category “Ease of Doing Business.